Lord Commander’s Buttered Turnips | Game of Thrones Inspired Recipes

 Instructions

-• Wash the turnips of any dirt.
-Remove the tips flat, but do not skin the entire turnip.
-Place the turnip in the bottom of a wooden spoon, cut side down, and use a sharp knife to cut diagonal slices into the turnip to create triagle pieces.
-Do not cut all the way through the turnip – they should still be connected on the bottom (the spoon will help to not cut all the way through).
+- Wash the turnips to remove any dirt.
+Remove the tips to create a flat base, but do not peel the entire turnip.
+Place the turnip in the bottom of a wooden spoon, cut side down, and use a sharp knife to cut diagonal slices into the turnip to create triangle pieces.
+Do not cut all the way through the turnip – they should still be connected at the bottom (the spoon will help prevent cutting all the way through).

-• Remove the paperly skin and tips from the shallots.
-Use the above method to slice the shallots – their bottoms should still be connected.
+- Remove the papery skin and tips from the shallots.
+Use the same method to slice the shallots – their bottoms should still be connected.

-• Preheat the oven to 375 F. In a small bowl, whisk together the melted butter, tarragon, garlic, capers dill, sugar and olive oil.
+- Preheat the oven to 375°F. In a small bowl, whisk together the melted butter, tarragon, garlic, dill, and smoked paprika.
 Set aside.